 Overlapping on the Mantle

-If you’re cool enough to not even bother putting your picture up, take a look at the country home of Kristy Withers in Sydney.
-The casual lean of this oversized print is purposefully informal, softening a whitened space to avoid sterility.
-The simplicity oozes class and the horse image and the cow hide rug and perfect together.
+If you’re cool enough to not even bother putting your picture up, just lean them against the wall.
+The casual propping on prints is purposefully informal, softening a whitened space to avoid sterility.
+The simplicity oozes class although if you have little ones you might find they don’t stay put for long!

 The Picture Ledge

 The beauty of a picture ledge is that is is easy to update with the seasons.
 You can add temporary pieces if your kids have a masterpiece of the week, and it has a casual appeal in its simplicity!

 Picture ledges also make great bookshelves, especially for kids because they can clearly see the book covers rather than having to browse book spines.
 I love the example below, and I used the exact same idea with my own playroom reading nook makeover.

 Sometimes, OCD organization pays off.
 Identical frames, uniformly arranged pictures can look stunning!

 I aim for this post to become the first of a series that will encourage me to get off my butt and start dressing my home as I want it.
 These posts will also allow me to pluck up the courage to start blogging about something I’m formally trained in – Architecture and Design.
 We have been living here for 18months and other than getting the house neutrally painted from top to bottom and installing wood flooring, we have done little work on styling and finishing it.
 I was pregnant with twins when we moved here so cut me some slack… but the boys are now one and I should probably start chipping away at those spaces that are somewhat lacking.